 With regards to the two prevention targets, the goal is to cut in half the number of young people and of adults moving into long-term unemployment.
-This undertaking does not meet the prevention targets set by the guidelines.
 There is a commitment to meet the activation target by the year 2002.